awslabs/sockeye/tutorials/constraints/README.md

       | python3 -m sockeye.translate -m /path/to/model --json-input --beam-size 20 --beam-prune 20 [other args]

 You will get a translation with the required constraints as part of the output.

+## Scoring

+Lexical constraints can also be used as a rudimentary scoring mechanism, by providing the entire reference (with `<s>` and `</s>` tokens) as a constraint.
+For example:

+    echo '{ "text": "This is a test", "constraints": ["<s> Dies ist ein Test </s>"] }' \
+      python3 -m sockeye.translate -m /path/to/model --json-input --beam-size 1 --output-type translation_with_score

+This will output tab-delimited pairs of (score, translation).
+As always, don't forget to apply source- and target-side preprocessing to your input and your constraint.

+## Negative constraints

+Negative constraints---phrases that must *not* appear in the output---are also supported.
+To use them, use the "avoid" key in the JSON object instead of "constraints".
+An example JSON object:

+    { 'text': 'This is a test .', 'avoid': ['Test'] }

+Multiple negative constraints and multi-word negative constraints are supported, just like for positive constraints.
+You can also add `<s>` and `</s>` to constraints, to specify that phrases that must not start or end a sentence.
+Don't forget to apply your preprocessing!